jaswanthda06/nmap-port-scan-task/README.md

-# nmap-port-scan-task
-Cybersecurity internship task for port scanning.

-# 🔍 Cyber Security Internship Task 1 - Port Scanning
+# Port Scanning Task - Cyber Security Internship

-##  Objective
+## Objective:
-Perform a port scan on the local network to identify open ports and understand basic network exposure using Nmap.
+Scanned my local network to identify active devices and their open ports using Zenmap (Nmap GUI).

----

-##  Tools Used
+## Tools:
-- Zenmap (Nmap GUI)
+- Zenmap
-- Windows 10
+- Windows Command Prompt (for IP check)
 - GitHub

----

-## Steps Followed
+## What I Did:
-1. Identified local network IP range using `ipconfig`
+1. Found my IP range using `ipconfig` (got 192.168.56.X)
-2. Opened Zenmap and scanned target: `192.168.56.1/24`
+2. Opened Zenmap and scanned the range `192.168.56.1/24`
 3. Selected "Intense Scan" profile
-4. Waited for scan to complete
+4. Waited for the scan to complete
-5. Saved scan result as `scan_results.txt`
+5. Saved the results as a `.txt` file
-6. Uploaded result + screenshot to GitHub

----
+6. Took a screenshot of the result
+7. Uploaded everything here

-##  Scan Summary
+## Summary:
-- Active Host: 192.168.56.1
+One active host found at 192.168.56.1
+Open ports:
+- 135 (MSRPC)
-- Open Ports:
+- 139 (NetBIOS)
-  - 135/tcp – msrpc
-  - 139/tcp – netbios-ssn
-  - 445/tcp – microsoft-ds

----

-##  Security Insights
-- These ports are related to Windows file sharing (SMB)
+- 445 (SMB)
-- If not secured, they can expose system to attacks (like WannaCry)
-- Firewalls and port blocking help reduce risk

----
+These are commonly used for Windows services.
+If left unprotected, they can be misused in a network attack.

-##  Files in this Repo
+## Files Included:
-- `scan_results.txt` → Actual Nmap scan output
+- `scan_results.txt` - Text output from the scan
-- `nmap_screenshot.png` → Screenshot from Zenmap (optional)
+- `nmap_screenshot.png` - Screenshot from Zenmap

----
+- `README.md` - This file

-##  Task Outcome
+## Conclusion:
-✔ Understood basic port scanning
-✔ Learned about open port risks
-✔ Successfully completed and submitted the task
+This task helped me understand how port scanning works and how to detect exposed services on a network.